How to break your self-sabotaging bad habits and create the success you deserve?

 If we go back to the examples above, get the junk food or the beer out of the house, when you are sad or lonely try some breath work to calm down before reaching for food or smoke.

 Another thing that you can do is to start writing things down.
-Keep a journal and notice on which days or period of the day things happen that are triggering the bad habit.
+Keep a journal and notice on which days or periods of the day things happen that are triggering the bad habit.
 By doing this you will be aware of the situation and next time you will know that it is just a habit, not something that you need.

 Use an “if-then” strategy

-Petter M. Gollwitzer introduced this idea for the public in his research named Implementation Intentions: Strong Effects of Simple Plan in July 1999.
+Petter M. Gollwitzer introduced this idea to the public in his research named Implementation Intentions: Strong Effects of Simple Plan in July 1999.
 According to his research, people who use the “if-then” strategy can double the odds of reaching their goals.

 Using an “if-then” plan of action can help you to permanently stick to a new good habit, and this strategy requires you to be specific on where and when you will take a given action.